 The Infected: Scarab #1’s art is also very ably handled.
 The heavy use of shading works well to lean into the sense of darkness within the story.
 This is especially true as the eventual end for Jamie is already known.
 I also appreciated how much Williams is willing to put the art right in the thick of things.
 You can almost feel the breath of the characters.
 This closeness does what it can to add additional weight to the panels.

 When all is said and done, The Infected: Scarab #1 is a well-handled story.
 The writing keeps the story going smoothly and the art supports its themes well.
 However, the previous feeling of holding Jamie back from a true hero’s fall keeps this book back from being anything more than good.
-I would say it is certainly worth reading if you have been following The Infected storyline and want to get all the details or just a big fan of Blue Beetle.
+I would say it is certainly worth reading if you have been following The Infected storyline and want to get all the details or are just a big fan of Blue Beetle.
 For everyone else, I can’t call it a must-read.

 The Infected: Scarab #1 is available November 20th wherever Comics are sold.